LuciaNishimiya/MangoCord/README.md

 <img src="https://mondongo.cf/cloud/up/Mangocord.png" />

-A modified version of Flamecord and Waterfall that fixes netty exploits, improves performance, keeps your console clean & supports latest versions.
+MangoCord is a fork of Waterfall and Flamecord that protects your Minecraft server from bot attacks and exploits with its advanced set of antibot filtering features.
+MangoCord also fixes bugs, improves performance and adds new functionalities to your server.
+MangoCord is the ultimate solution for a secure and fast Minecraft network

 ## Links
 Free download MangoCord: